iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 #### **Example | Proximal Mapping is Firmly Nonexpansive**

-Due to it requires too many facts about this operator, visit [Moreau Envelope and Proximal Mapping](../Proximal%20Operator/Moreau%20Envelope%20and%20Proximal%20Mapping.md) for a coverage of this example.
+Due to it requires too many facts about this operator, visit [Moreau Envelope and Convex Proximal Mapping](Moreau%20Envelope%20and%20Convex%20Proximal%20Mapping.md) for a coverage of this example.
 Recall from [Subgradient CENTRAL HUB](Subgradient%20CENTRAL%20HUB.md) that the subgradient operator is a monotone operator.
 Now we make the claim:

 > let $f$ be convex, proper, and lower semi-continuous, we have the proximal operator of $f$, denoted as $P_f, I - P_f$ being firmly non-expansive operators.